 Over the years, I’ve learned that the maximum amount of articles I can write in a week is about ten.
 I get frazzled if I take on more assignments than that and end up having no time for myself.

-Referring other freelancers is a great way to build professional connections.
+Referring work to other freelancers is a great way to build professional connections.
 And the people you refer will probably return the favor down the line when they get overbooked.

 If you don’t want to give up the income from the project, you could outsource the work to another freelancer and take a cut of the profit.
 But make sure your client is aware that you sometimes use subcontractors so there are no misunderstandings.